Search: 7354 results

 But I say to you that Elijah has come, and they have done to him whatever they were pleased to do, even as the Writings say about him.

-And straightway all the people, when they beheld him, were greatly amazed, and running to him saluted him.
+And straight away all the people, when they saw him, were full of wonder, and running to him, gave him worship.

 Then Jesus, seeing that the multitude were running up to him, rebuked the unclean spirit, saying to him, Thou dumb and deaf spirit, I command thee, come out of him, and enter into him no more.